EnterpriseDB/tpa/docs/src/pem.md

 ## Supported architectures

-PEM is supported with M1, BDR-Simple and BDR-Always-ON architectures via `--enable-pem` configuration command line option.
+PEM is supported with M1 and BDR-Always-ON architectures via `--enable-pem` configuration command line option.
 You could optionally edit the generated cluster config (config.yml) and assign or remove `pem-agent` role from any postgres instance in the cluster in order to enable or